madmann91/slang/README.md

 ## Status
 Currently only the lexer, preprocessor, parser and the test suite are implemented.
-The whole GLSL 4.0 specification is supported, some extensions are also implemented, to allow parsing of older GLSL versions (attribute or varying qualifiers, for instance).
+The whole GLSL 4.0 specification is supported.
+Some extensions are also implemented, to allow parsing of older GLSL versions (attribute or varying qualifiers, for instance).
 The documentation can be generated using doxygen.

 ## License